arpitbatra123/personal-website/posts/ghosts-of-the-fallen-past.md

 I had a look at some of the graves and started clicking photos but the graves I found were very recent.
 The youtube video I saw showcased graves from the year 1800 so I decided to keep looking.

-If you’ve ever been to a hilly area, you must know that mountain slopes are made navigable by diving the region into step-like structures.
+If you’ve ever been to a hilly area, you must know that mountain slopes are made navigable by dividing the region into step-like structures.

 I headed down some steps and then found what I was looking for.